sosinitiative/sosinitiative/README.md

 ### What is the process?

-1. Fork [https://github.com/sosinitiative/sosinitiative](https://github.com/sosinitiative/sosinitiative) under your own GitHub organization to commit
+1. Fork [sosinitiative](https://github.com/sosinitiative/sosinitiative) under your own GitHub organization to commit publicly and get added to the [ADOPTERS.md](ADOPTERS.md).
 1. Make a start with your [contributions](contributions.md) page
 1. Share your commitment with the world! ```#sosinitiative```
 1. Update your [contributions](contributions.md) page every time you make a new accomplishment